 What mistakes do you see individual investors making in the current financial climate?

-Bill: The most common mistake is to let near-term risks impact long-term investment decisions.
+John: The most common mistake is to let near-term risks impact long-term investment decisions.
 For example, investors often sell equity positions during a broad selloff and increased volatility, as their near-term risk tolerance decreases, thus risking the permanent loss of capital.
 There may be good reasons to increase cash for near- to intermediate-term needs but letting emotions and near-term concerns drive investment decisions generally leads to poor decisions.
 Our role as fiduciary partners is to serve as the objective voice at the table, ensuring our clients balance both near- and long-term risks with opportunities.

 Just as we are honored to be a resource to the readers of the North Bay Business Journal, we welcome questions from clients, friends, and new acquaintances.
 If you would like to talk further with our advisory team about these issues or other questions, please feel to contact us.